 How many days do you need for Buenos Aires?

 I’d recommend at least 4-5 days to experience Buenos Aires properly.
-This gives you time to explore the different neighbourhoods, visit major attractions, experience the nightlife, and catch a tango show (or two).
+This gives you time to explore the different neighborhoods, visit major attractions, experience the nightlife, and catch a tango show (or two).
+The best time to visit allows for a more relaxed pace of exploration.

 Is 7 days in Buenos Aires too much?

 Definitely not!
-Buenos Aires is one of those city that will expand the longer you stay there.
+Buenos Aires is one of those cities that will expand the longer you stay there.
 The more time you spend in Buenos Aires, the more things you’ll find that you really want to do.
+Each neighborhood has its own character, and you’ll discover new best things to experience the longer you stay.

 Conclusion